dagainz/Correlator/docs/quickstart.md

 # Quickstart

-## Build and install the package in a linux container on a system running Docker:
+## Docker

+The quickest way to see Correlator in action is by using Docker.
+A dockerfile is included that facilitates building a container that you can use to test Correlator, and a quick way to be able to run the CLI recipes on this page.

+There is an additional dockerfile included that will build a container running OpenSSH that forwards log events to the correlator container to see the OpenSSH module in action.

+This has been tested using Docker on Linux and macOS, but should be fine on Windows as well.

+### Build and run correlator docker container.

 This process:

-- Creates the network *correlator-net* to ease network access from application server containers to validate proper operation.
+- Creates the network *correlator-net* to help facilitate network access from the OpenSSH container.
 - Exposes TCP port 514 in the container to port 5140 on the network
-- Creates a volume named correlator
+- Creates a volume named correlator to store non-static files such as configuration, any capture files, and the persistence store

     git checkout https://github.com/tim-pushor/Correlator.git
     cd Correlator